ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 9 (Stretch).md

      /*Uncomment the following to use the uri NameFormato on attributes.*/ 'attributes.NameFormat' => 'urn:oasis:names:tc:SAML:2.0:attrname-format:uri',

-     'attributeencodings' => ['urn:oid:1.3.6.1.4.1.5923.1.1.1.10' => 'raw'],
+     /* eduPersonTargetedID with oid NameFormat is a raw XML value */ 'attributeencodings' => ['urn:oid:1.3.6.1.4.1.5923.1.1.1.10' => 'raw'],

      'authproc' => [